kjlevitz/actionsCompareTimes/README.md

 ## Goal of this project
-This is a simple repository that was used as a testing trigger got a Git Actions branch.
+This is a simple repository that was used as a testing trigger for a customized Git Actions branch.
 The actions branch that this is designed to trigger can be found at https://github.com/veg/github-action-benchmark

 ## Behind the scenes
 This repository uses a customized branch of https://github.com/rhysd/github-action-benchmark to populate a results page wtih run-time metrics.
 The customized branch is located at https://github.com/veg/github-action-benchmark and adds an additional tool to run an inverse of the ops/sec function from the orignal repository.